tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 The only cTLS records that are sent in plaintext are handshake records (ClientHello and ServerHello/HRR).
-The content type is therefore constant (it is always `handshake`), so we instead set the `content_type` field to a fixed cTLS-specific valud to distinguish cTLS plaintext records from encrypted records, TLS/DTLS records, and other protocols using the same 5-tuple.
+The content type is therefore constant (it is always `handshake`), so we instead set the `content_type` field to a fixed cTLS-specific value to distinguish cTLS plaintext records from encrypted records, TLS/DTLS records, and other protocols using the same 5-tuple.

 The `profile_id` field allows the client and server to agree on which